herminaov/cleonea.github.com/_posts/2010-06-01-fallen-veil.markdown

 All of a sudden the wind stopped, and I looked at him.

 ‘What did you just say?
-I think I�d heard it before.’
+I think I’d heard it before.’

 ‘You must have.
 This was what your mother said to me, when we met once.’